crazywolf132/sage-rs/README.md

 - **AI-Powered Analysis**: Uses AI to interpret commit messages and determine version bumps
 - **Semantic Versioning**: Automatically suggests `major`, `minor`, or `patch` bumps based on commit content
 - **Automated Changelog**: Generates a detailed changelog for each release
+- **Direct Version Suggestions**: CommitSense can suggest the complete next version number
-- **Conventional Commits**: For manual control, you can use conventional commits format:
+- **Conventional Commits Support**: For manual control, you can use conventional commits format:
   - `feat: ...` for new features (minor version bump)
   - `fix: ...` for bug fixes (patch version bump)
   - `BREAKING CHANGE: ...` or `feat!: ...` for breaking changes (major version bump)
-  - `release: ...` to trigger a release build
+  - `release: ...` to explicitly trigger a release build

-The GitHub Actions workflow automatically handles versioning based on commit analysis.
+The GitHub Actions workflow automatically handles versioning based on commit analysis, with nightly builds generated for the daily scheduled runs.

+### Required GitHub Secrets

+For CommitSense to work properly, you need to set up this secret in your repository:

+- `OPENAI_API_KEY`: Your OpenAI API key for commit analysis

 ## Setting Things Up ⚙️